 by Sharon Lindbloom 21 March 2018 On March 8, 2018, Deseret News ran a story with a lengthy title that began, “How technology is changing Mormon missionary work.”
 This article discusses the LDS missionary force’s increased use of technology to find and teach investigators, often via online chats.
 Relating one such chat, the Deseret News … Read more

 Note: This article first appeared in the Christian Research Journal (Vol. 39 No. 01, 2015).
-Synopsis For much of its history, leaders of The Church of Jesus Christ of Latter-day Saints had a fairly standard explanation as to why those of African heritage were prohibited from holding any priesthood office in the church.
-The ban […]
+By Bill McKeever Synopsis For much of its history, leaders of The Church of Jesus Christ of Latter-day Saints had a fairly standard explanation as to why those of African heritage were prohibited from holding any priesthood office in the church. … Read more

 The LDS Church came out with a statement last year regarding the priesthood ban for black males before 1978.
 Was this teaching a principle or a doctrine?